How to help children understand natural disasters

 On Oct.
 17, 1989, I buried my 3-year-old face into my mother’s legs as the entire world fell apart.
 At least, that’s what I thought was happening.
 We clung to the narrow doorframe of my bedroom as our couches and armoire bounced across the shaking living room.
 I can still hear the sound of my great grandmother’s china shattering on the kitchen floor.
 Nearly 30 years later, this remains as one of my earliest and clearest childhood memories.
 And, the earthquake that radiated from the Santa Cruz Mountains that day is still one of the highest recorded tectonic incidents in the contiguous United States.

-Fast forward to nearly 30 years later, and Hurricane Matthew is on track to hit the Southern United States.
-News reports are continuous, and images of violent winds, heavy flooding and widespread destruction are everywhere.
-After the devastation in Haiti, Florida instituted a disaster plan that includes cancelled air traffic and mass evacuations.
+Fast forward to today’s news.
+Reports are continuous, and images of violent winds, heavy flooding and widespread destruction are everywhere.
 Hundreds of miles away, I now find myself facing a new challenge: explaining the chaos and confusion of a natural disaster to my young son (who is afraid of thunderstorms).

 Much like adults, children find comfort in routines and regularity.
 When these are threatened by unpredictable and uncontrollable natural disasters, like hurricanes, a child’s first concern is often about his or her own safety – even when the actual disaster may be a world away.
 But, when given opportunities to talk about the event and process their feelings in familiar ways, even young children can manage and cope with the stress of a natural disaster.